-- 5.35 Introduction of vaccination for Salmonella Enteritidis in the egg industry was associated with a large reduction in human cases. - 5.36 Although Salmonella Enteritidis was not uncommon on large laying farms prior to the introduction of NCPs, the combination of vaccination, rodent control and improved farm hygiene standards, together with the removal of traditional battery cage systems, resulted in virtual eradication of infection in British laying flocks by 2009, and the prevalence further reduced since that time. - 5.37 Taking context of a National program where there is analysis of hundreds of thousands of samples and in conjunction with the human data considered elsewhere in the report, it is clear from both farm and human data that British table eggs are no longer a relevant source of Salmonella infection, and that the UK chicken industry has the lowest rate of regulated Salmonella serovars of any major poultry producing nation.
+- 5.35 Introduction of vaccination for Salmonella Enteritidis in the egg industry was associated with a large reduction in human cases. - 5.36 Although Salmonella Enteritidis was not uncommon on large laying farms prior to the introduction of NCPs, the combination of vaccination, rodent control and improved farm hygiene standards, together with the removal of traditional battery cage systems, resulted in virtual eradication of infection in British laying flocks by 2009, and the prevalence further reduced since that time. - 5.37 Taking context of a National programme where there is analysis of hundreds of thousands of samples and in conjunction with the human data considered elsewhere in the report, it is clear from both farm and human data that British table eggs are no longer a relevant source of Salmonella infection, and that the UK egg industry has the lowest rate of regulated Salmonella serovars of any major poultry

+- producing nation.
 UK eggs produced under comprehensive schemes mentioned above, in particular, present a minimal risk to human health. - 5.38 The lack of a harmonised control programme for ducks across the EU means that routine monitoring of flocks at all levels of production is much less effective than in the chicken and turkey sector, and many producers do not do any routine testing, or use methods that are inherently insensitive.
-The introduction of the Duck Assurance Scheme by the British Poultry Council was an attempt to raise standards closer to those applied in chicken and turkey flocks, but there is still some way to go to persuade all producers to fully participate in the absence of a statutory control programme. - 5.39 Research has shown that similar approaches to those used in the layer industry can help eliminate Salmonella infection from duck breeding and egg production farms by farm assurance schemes at various stages of the egg production chain and the statutory requirements of Regulation 2160/2003, the Food Hygiene legislation and egg marketing regulations.
+The introduction of the Duck Assurance Scheme by the British Poultry Council was an attempt to raise standards closer to those applied in chicken and turkey flocks, but there is still some way to go to persuade all producers to fully participate in the absence of a statutory control programme. - 5.39 Research has shown that similar approaches to those used in the layer industry can help eliminate Salmonella infection from duck breeding and egg production farms